+0 Score change

 Complete Silence 50 Full Disclosure

-Correct response Brief the Board on findings and key facts.
-Do not name the reporter or any witness who has not consented.
-Provide findings on the conduct at issue, not on the source.
-Under-disclosing breaches the Board's governance oversight responsibility; naming the reporter breaches HinSchG §15.
+Correct response Brief findings and key facts.
+Don't name the reporter or any non-consenting witness.
+Conduct, not source.
+Under-disclosing breaches the Board's governance role; naming the reporter breaches HinSchG §15.

 Day 14 → Day 28 · Evidence Review